Don’t Turn Giving Tuesday Into a Money Grab

 In many cases, a shorter message is best.
 You want a good balance between saying too much and saying too little.
 All your words should count, so be careful about adding too much filler.
 That often includes bragging about your organization and explaining what you do.

-Keep in mind the average human attention span is a mere eight seconds.
+Keep in mind the average human attention span is about eight seconds.

 Your goal is to get your donors to read your messages.
 If it looks long and boring, they probably won’t bother.